Liamcallag/Liamcallag/README.md

 ## Open to work

-I'm currently looking for frontend or full-stack developer roles.
-Feel free to reach out.
+I'm currently looking for roles in web design, frontend development or anything at the intersection of AI and the web.
+I also have a strong interest in SEO and growth.
+Feel free to reach out!